 Visit the Women Artisans of Chinchero

 By now, you’ve probably realized that Peruvians have a storied tradition of artisanry.
-They are amazing at what they do and you will undoubtedly find yourself struggling to resist the call of a new sweater or blanket or other knickknack that you’ll find in the local markets.
+They are amazing at what they do and you might find yourself struggling to resist the call of a new jumper, blanket, or other knickknack from the local markets.
 The women artisans and weavers of Chinchero are among the most renowned community of craftswomen in the Sacred Valley.
 A visit here will give you a glimpse into things like how the white, brown, and black shades of alpaca wool are dyed into whatever color you can imagine.
 The ingredients that go into dying the wool will actually shock you.

 My first colectivo ride to the Sacred Valley was a lot more complicated than it should have been.
 Thankfully, that was the only time I ever struggled with transportation within the Sacred Valley.
 This region provides cheap, reliable, and incredibly scenic transportation between city to city.
 Seriously, it is so easy to travel between each village.
 Here’s a quick breakdown of how to get from place to place.

 - Cusco to Pisac: 5 Soles from Calle Puputi

 - Cusco to Ollantaytambo: 10 Soles from Calle Pavitos